GaiusSheh/SPC_MC/README.md

-To generate new data, please use MC_generate_data  -> this creates an hdf5 file
+To generate new data, please use MC_new-> this creates an hdf5 file

 Then run the cluster algorithm through "clustering" or "clustering_Low_XP" (XP=expence)